yitzamm/End-to-End-AWS-Web-App/README.md

 ## Project Description and Resources Used

-  For this project I’m building an end-to-end application where I can request a unicorn to give me a ride (from the original Amazon Workshop).
-The website should take me through the process of creating an account, logging in, and accessing the map (powered by ArcGIS) to ask for the ride.
+For this project, I’m building a full end-to-end web application inspired by Amazon’s original workshop—where you can actually request a ride from a unicorn! 🦄 The site will guide users through creating an account, logging in, and accessing an interactive map powered by ArcGIS to summon their magical ride.

 Link to the tutorial followed: [Tiny Technical Tutorials](https://www.youtube.com/watch?v=K6v6t5z6AsU)

 ## AWS Services and Integration